-It is the overarching policy of this Plan to ensure that development of the Highlands Area does not exceed the available environmental and infrastructural capacity to support it.
+It is the overarching policy of this Plan to ensure that development of the Highlands Preservation Area does not exceed the available environmental and infrastructural capacity to support it.
 The Utilities Services Plan recognizes and incorporates the following Exhibits, as described and discussed in the ERI and duplicated herein: Public Community Water Systems Map (Exhibit V); and Highlands Domestic Sewerage Facilities Map (Exhibit W).
-In addition, this Plan incorporates the Septic System Yield Map (Exhibit X) as previously discussed and referenced in Section C of the Land Use Plan.

 This Plan recognizes that future development must only occur within the carrying capacity of water resources, as to both quality and quantity.
 It also recognizes the importance of ensuring that water supply and wastewater utility capacities are made available in ways that provide maximum benefit within the constraints of water availability and water quality protection, and are used in ways that provide cost-effective and efficient service.
 Utility services support more dense development than on-site wells and septic systems, and therefore can provide for more housing and job creation per square mile.
 They also can result in more intensive environmental impacts, however, and a greater strain on available water resources.
-It is of particular concern to the Township, that utility service locations occur in the most appropriate portions of the Highlands Area and that development reliant upon wells and/or septic systems occur only at densities that can be sustained by existing environmental characteristics.
+It is of particular concern to the Borough/TownShip/TownTownShip, that utility service locations occur in the most appropriate portions of the Highlands Preservation Area and that development reliant upon wells and/or septic systems occur only at densities that can be sustained by existing environmental characteristics.

-Accordingly, the below-listed goals and objectives will guide Township regulation and management of water and wastewater utilities, and use and maintenance of septic systems.
+Accordingly, the below-listed goals and objectives will guide Borough/Township/TownTownship regulation and management of water and wastewater utilities, and use and maintenance of septic systems.